 It can be incredibly frustrating dealing with family members who have serious problems.
-Because we love them so much, it is hard to see them behaving in hurtful ways that make every one around them miserable.
+Because we love them so much, it is hard to see them behaving in hurtful ways that make everyone around them miserable.
 But what can we do when they simply refuse to improve?
-Luckily, the way to handle these resistant souls boils down to one single intervention.
+Luckily, how to help people who refuse to change boils down to one single intervention.

 Self-deception and denial are pervasive issues.
 As much as it may seem obvious to you, some people really do fail to see their faults and inwardly refuse to acknowledge when they are in the wrong.
 Surprisingly, many are so self-deceived that it is impossible to hold a rational conversation with them about their problem.